thinkst/canarytokens/SECURITY.md

 # Security Policy

 Thinkst welcomes bug reports and takes them seriously.
-Our primary reporting channel is security@thinkst.com, however security bugs in our open source software can also be reported on GitHub.
+Our primary reporting channel is security@thinkst.com, however, security bugs in our open-source software can also be reported on GitHub.
 We don't run a bug bounty for canarytokens.org, but we will send swag for fixable bugs and code contributions.

 If you report a security bug we will request a CVE on your behalf and it will be acknowledged in a GitHub Advisory.
 Denial-of-Service bugs are reportable but please don’t test them on our production system.